oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### retire

 ASYNC.
 Given a Service Agreement object, the Publisher retire a Service Agreement.
-It changes the status to the value 2=>Retired.
+It changes the status to the value `2` => Retired.

 ```js
 result = serviceAgreement.retire()